 Platelet-rich plasma, or PRP, is an innovative treatment that uses a small amount of your blood to stimulate your body’s innate healing abilities.
 After a simple blood draw, the sample is spun in a centrifuge to isolate the platelets, which are then reintroduced to the cleared plasma.
 That creates a solution rich in growth proteins.
 When injected into an arthritic joint, PRP prompts your body to repair damaged joint components.

 Your doctor harvests adipose mesenchymal cells from your body fat.
 When injected into damaged joints, these cells go to work speeding new cell growth, differentiating into specialized cells, improving circulation and reducing inflammation.
 Those processes can help your body repair damaged cartilage.

 Additional treatment options include bone marrow aspirate concentrate (BMAC), cortisone injections, and Lipogems®.
 All injections are done under ultrasound guidance.

 Orthovisc®, a viscosupplementation treatment, is another option, as is prolotherapy, a procedure that helps stimulate healing within joints.

 Regenerative therapies take some time to show noticeable improvements.
 Your body reacts to these treatments with renewed cell growth and tissue repair.
 You may begin to see improvements in joint pain within a few weeks.
 The full effects, however, can take several months to develop.

 Your doctor discusses ways to strengthen and support your arthritic joints while you wait for your treatments to show results.
 These actions can go a long way toward lessening pain and working hand-in-hand with regenerative medicine therapies.

-If you’d like to explore these and other treatments for arthritis pain in greater detail, schedule a consultation at your earliest convenience, online or over the phone, at Genesis Regenerative Sports and Aesthetic Medicine.
+If you’d like to explore these and other treatments for arthritis pain in greater detail, schedule a consultation at your earliest convenience, online or over the phone, at Genesis Orthopaedic and Spine.